 Today's best weighted blankets could ease anxiety, relieve stress and even help you sleep better.
 In essence, a weighted blanket is exactly what it sounds like: a blanket with weights sewn in (usually in the form of tiny glass beads) to create a gentle, even pressure on the wearer's body.
 But beyond that there are extra features to look for – this article separates the blankets that are worth their weight in gold, and the ones that are just lightweights.

 As well as having specialist uses, weighted blankets have hit the mainstream as a solution for anyone who has trouble sleeping, or suffers from stress in general.
 The slight pressure is meant to be soothing, almost like a full-body hug, to reduce restlessness and aid relaxation.

-The idea of a weighted blanket began life as a medical aid; a niche product aimed at those with anxiety and sensory issues.
-However, since around 2017 it's shifted into the mainstream.
+The idea of a weighted blanket began life as a medical aid, but since around 2017 it's shifted into the mainstream.
 Now the brands behind many of today's best mattresses have their own version, and they are used as an relaxation aid for all kinds of people, including those struggling with stress or insomnia.
 They can be used as a replacement for one of the best duvets, or for occasional use, like a regular blanket.
-You'll find more information in our guide to 'what are weighted blankets and how do they work?'
+You'll find more information in our guide to 'what is a weighted blanket and how do they work?'

-Assuming you've done your research and decided one of these would be a good option, we're here to help you find the best weighted blanket for your needs.
-There are all kinds of models in all kinds of fabrics at all kinds of prices, and the most famous names may not be the right choice for you.
+Assuming you've done your research and decided one of these would be a good option for you, we're here to help you find the best weighted blanket for your needs.
+There are all kinds of models in all kinds of fabrics at all kinds of prices, and the most well-known names may not be the right choice for you.
 Read on for our pick of the best weighted blankets 2021.

 The best weighted blanket 2021